wiredashio/wiredash-sdk/README.md

 [![Pub points](https://img.shields.io/pub/points/wiredash)](https://pub.dev/packages/wiredash/score)
 [![Website](https://img.shields.io/badge/website-wiredash.com-blue.svg)](https://wiredash.com/)

-- **Real-time analytics**: Get real-time analytics that are GDPR-compliant and hosted in the EU 🇪🇺
+- **Real-time analytics**: Get real-time analytics that is GDPR-compliant and hosted in the EU 🇪🇺
 - **Capture in-app user feedback**: Get direct user feedback from within your app with screenshots and tags
 - **Schedule promoter score surveys**: Schedule and automate promoter score surveys.
 - **Console**: The Wiredash [console](https://wiredash.com/console) provides a dashboard to access your feedback and analytics
 - **Universal compatibility**: Written in Dart, Wiredash is compatible with Android, iOS, Web, macOS, Windows, Linux, and IoT
 - **Free**: Wiredash is free for up to 100.000 monthly active devices

-From members the Flutter Community 💙 for the Flutter Community 💙
+From members of the Flutter Community 💙 for the Flutter Community 💙

 For more info, head over to our website [wiredash.com](https://wiredash.com) or directly into the [documentation](https://docs.wiredash.com).